rockerBOO/typedoc-default-themes-dark/README.md

 See: [src/default/assets/css/_theme.scss](https://github.com/rockerBOO/typedoc-default-themes-dark/blob/dark-theme/src/default/assets/css/_theme.scss)

-**Note:** Made for Typedoc < 0.22, as the templating changes in 0.22 to JSX.
-It seems to support some level of light/dark themes.
+**Note:** Made for Typedoc < 0.22, as the templating changes in 0.22 to JSX. *No longer supported.* Typedoc seems to support some level of light/dark themes in the defaults.

 ## Install